 Becky earned her Ph.D. from the Annenberg School for Communication at the University of Southern California in 2008.
 She has been a postdoctoral researcher at the Digital Media and Learning Hub at the University of California, Irvine, a research fellow at the Joan Ganz Cooney Center at Sesame Workshop, and a research associate at the Annenberg Innovation Lab at USC.
 Currently, Becky works in the School of Education at Loyola Marymount University, where she manages an online journal and teaches courses on qualitative research methods.

-Chief Technical Officer: Bill Lay - Founder & Principal, The William Lay Group
+Chief Technical Officer: Bill Lay - Ph.
+D., Founder & Principal, The William Lay Group

 Bill is a technologist, scientist, finger-picker, avid gamer and part-time cowboy.
 He is an independent consultant, working in the space of data modeling, data analysis and visualization.
 He helps clients by providing strategy, building software solutions and training & mentoring.